 Portability of credited service.
 Participants are allowed to count the years of service with a previous employer when determining benefits from their current employer.

 Disability retirement is retirement resulting from a totally disabling injury or illness prior to eligibility for early or normal retirement.
-Plans providing disability retirement benefits may have a service requirement of 10 years or longer.
-Benefits may be immediate or deferred.
+Plans providing disability retirement benefits may have a service requirement, such as 10 years or longer.

 Defined contribution plans